blakedietz/blakedietz.me/content/posts/2020-10-24-react-code-splitting/index.md

 assets.
 These assets are only loaded when the application requires them at runtime.
 This allows for reducing overall asset sizes which helps to improve load times for network constrained clients.

+### Post splitting report

 So, what's our new score?

 ![](report-after-split.png)

-89!
-It's not perfect, but we're getting there!
-Leveraging code splitting, our score jumped 46 points in total, which is pretty impressive considering the amount of effort that was required to do so.
+Leveraging code splitting, our score jumped 46 points to a total of 89, which is pretty impressive considering the amount of effort that was required to do so.
 This change puts the application on the edge of a good rating.

 And for now, we'll leave it at that.
 It should be noted, that although the changes made in this walkthrough do impact site wide load times, you'll need to run Lighthouse for each page in your application and assess the root cause of